iyustlop/omegaON/README.md

 # omegaON
 Project for OmegaON, resources and more

-# Persistance layer
+# Persistance layer.

-Data Base: Postgres
-files CSV

-# First task
-Create a docker container with a image of postgres.
+The command docker compose up start a postgres database. create_table.sql creates the schema and some data.